BranchMetrics/unity-branch-deep-linking-attribution/README.md

 This is a repository of our open source Unity SDK, which is a wrapper on top of our iOS and Android SDKs.
 See the table of contents below for a complete list of the content featured in this document.

+## Migration warning for 7.x (Android only)
+For new version of SDK you should update OnNewIntent method in accordance with current documentation.

 ## Migration warning for 06/09/16 and after

 We released a completely revamped version of the Unity package today which automates a lot of the complexity of integrating Please rip out the old SDK and replace it with the new one at your earliest convenience.